Famous Movie Scenes Without the Green Screen Magic main image

 “Man of Steel” - Before

 Obviously, humans can’t fly.
-Well, technically they could if you throw them out of a plane, but for that would be more like falling than flying.
-In “Man of Steel” production shot Superman’s flying scenes completely on green screen.
+Well, technically, they could if you throw them out of a plane, but for that, it would be more like falling than flying.
+In “Man of Steel,” production shot Superman’s flying scenes completely on green screen.
 The actor would lay in a planking position on a green box on a green screen background.

 This let production CGI Superman’s surroundings in the actual movie scene.
 That is some pretty intense planking though.
 Hopefully, he was hitting the gym every day, otherwise those abs would be toast!
 It’s common for scenes to be re-shot hundreds of times, so needless to say these flying sequences were trying.